qiaeru/phpbb-language-fr/language/fr/README.md

 As briefly mentioned above, you can set your own language option in the *User Control Panel*.
 This allows the board administrator to have several language packages installed and thus the board users can choose the language which they prefer.

-To set the French language package as the personal default language, please follow the steps below:

   - Login to your board.
   - Click the *User Control Panel* link located in the header of your board.
   - Once in the *User Control Panel*, you will need to click the *Board Preferences* tab.
   - You should see now a page which displays the global settings and locate the drop down menu for the option *My language*.
   - Select the French language in the drop down menu and then click the submit button.

-Once set, the French language will be used regardless of the board default language.
+Once set, the French language will be associated with your account regardless of the board default language.

 #### Update the language package